knickels/Player-Stage-Manual/CONTROLLER_C.md

 [Robot Sensors](WORLDFILES.md#sec_BuildingAWorld_BuildingRobot_RobotSensors)) for how to give the robot perfect odometry.) setting can be used.

-#### SetMotorEnable()
+#### playerc_position2d_enable(device, enable)
 This function takes a boolean input, telling Player whether to enable the motors or not.
 If the motors are disabled then the robot will not move no matter what commands are given to it, if the motors are enabled then the motors will always work, this is not so desirable if the robot is on a desk or something and is likely to get damaged.
 Hence the motors being enabled is optional.
 If you are using Player/Stage, then the motors will always be enabled and this command doesn't need to be run.
 However, if your code is ever likely to be moved onto a real robot and the motors are not explicitly enabled in your code, then you may end up spending a long time trying to work out why your robot is not working.

+TODO: EDIT HERE

-### <a name="sec_Coding_InteractingWithProxies_ranger">RangerProxy</a>
+### <a name="sec_Coding_InteractingWithProxies_ranger">rangerproxy</a>

 A RangerProxy interfaces with any ranger sensor.